Saint John—Kennebecasis: History

 Originally, Saint John had a special setup for representation in Parliament.
-The "City of St. John" returned one member, while the "City and County of St. John", which included the County of Saint John returned one as well.
-Between 1872 and 1896, the "City and County" riding elected two Members of Parliament.
+The "City of St. John" returned one member, while the "City and County of St. John", which included both the County of Saint John and the City of St. John, returned one as well.
+Between 1872 and 1896, the "City and County" riding elected two Members of Parliament, and the City of St. John riding elected one.
 In effect, the city itself had two or even three Members of Parliament.
 This practice continued until 1914.

 After 1914, the counties of Saint John and Albert were joined.
-The two existing ridings were merged into a new riding, called "St. John—Albert", that also incorporated parts of King's and Albert riding.
+At that time, the "City and County" riding and the St. John riding were merged into a new riding, called "St. John—Albert", that also incorporated parts of King's and Albert riding.
 The new riding returned two Members of Parliament until 1935.

 In 1966, St. John—Albert was abolished when Albert County was moved to the Fundy—Royal riding.
 A new riding, "Saint John—Lancaster", was created.

 Saint John—Lancaster was abolished in the 1976 redistribution, and a new riding with substantially the same boundaries was created and named "Saint John".
 The City of Lancaster had been amalgamated into Saint John.

 In recent years, the Progressive Conservative Party has had the most success in the city: its members were elected in all but four elections since 1953: 1974, 1980, 2004, and 2006.
 Well-known Members of Parliament from the area include Father of Confederation Samuel Leonard Tilley, former Veterans Affairs Minister Gerald Merrithew and popular former mayor Elsie Wayne.

 As per the 2012 federal electoral redistribution, this riding was renamed Saint John—Rothesay and lost a small portion of territory to Fundy Royal.

 Following the 2022 Canadian federal electoral redistribution, territorial changes were made and the riding was renamed to Saint John—Kennebecasis.
 The new territorial boundary gained Quispamsis from Fundy Royal and lost all of the City of Saint John located west of the Saint John River to the newly renamed riding of Saint John—St. Croix.
 The name refers to the Kennebecasis Valley.